You’d be forgiven if you hadn’t heard of the streaming service, Mixer, until a few weeks ago.

 Mixer vs Twitch

 Ninja has continued to fancy footwork his way through murky waters despite losing some of his audience by leaving Twitch.
 He is now enjoying a resurgence after having started broadcasting on YouTube for the first time.
+We wouldn’t be surprised if he tried if he dipped his too into Facebook Gaming too.

 In short, as The Verge summed up so succinctly, “Microsoft decided that organically growing streamers were too hard […] It tried to buy an audience, which is not how social sites operate.”